Want to know if your relationship is going to be one for the ages? Take a trip together.

 Is your boyfriend or girlfriend an extravert or introvert?
 You’re about to find out in the ultimate test of true love.
 These differences in temperament can provide a wonderful balance amongst couples, and may be the basis of the adage: opposites attract.
 Extraversion and introversion do not merely refer to how social a person is, although that can be part of it.
 Rather, they deal with how an individual gains or loses energy.
 Travel and adventure require a significant output of energy.
 As you explore Rome in the summertime with your partner, for instance, this busy and colorful city may seem simultaneously to invigorate one of you and deplete the other.
 Introverts are often affected by sensory overload and may begin to feel overwhelmed by the hordes of people, noises, and activity.
 Most extraverts, however, will seem to grow more enthusiastic as the day wears on, apparently electrified by the crowds, smells, and sights.
 These examples are somewhat extreme (most people fall somewhere in between these two polarities) but they do paint a vivid picture.
 Without talking together about how the two of you are feeling and learning to respect the needs of the other, you could be in for a tense argument.

-Check out more of our tips on traveling with your partner/
+Want some additional advice on couples travel?
+Check out more of our tips on traveling with your partner.

 Amy Hartle is the co-founder and owner of Two Drifters, where she blogs about romantic and couples travel, relationships, honeymoons, and more.
 With a Master’s in English and a BA in Musical Theatre, Amy loves to write quality content as well as to entertain, and she hopes to do a bit of both here on the blog!
 Amy is happily married to her husband Nathan, and when not working on their sites, Amy & Nathan can be found cuddling, reading, and enjoying delicious lattes.